- In 2020, for a minute we would've thought sweatpants were "a sign of defeat" - as Karl Lagerfeld once put it.

 "Sweatpants are a sign of defeat.
 You lost control of your life so you bought some sweatpants."
 These are the infamous words of Karl Lagerfeld.
-Applied in 2020, there might be a lot of truth to this statement that might have been a controversial take just last year.
+Applied in 2020, there might be a lot of truth to this statement that might have been a controversial take just last year - but alas, 2021 may be the year we're proven wrong.

 In the past few years as the trend of sweatpants, or a sweatsuit even, as a statement of style gained incremental favour, trend lovers wouldn't necessarily identify it with defeat.
 However, the impact of the coronavirus might have changed that.